 Figure 2 shows composites of zonal winds from MR measurements at Andenes, Juliusruh, Collm, and Davis.
 These data are estimated by using a mean wind adaptive spectral filter (Stober et al., 2017).
-It uses a 1 day sliding window, which mainly removes the impact of short-term variations, as atmospheric tides and gravity waves.
-All three NH stations show almost similar

-- 10 wind patterns, with typical mesospheric eastward directed winds during the winter, with mean values of up to 10 m/s, and a wind reversal during spring.
-The spring wind reversal occurs earlier at mid latitudes than at polar latitudes.
-During the summer considerable vertical wind shear is present with westward directed winds below 90 km for Andenes, below 88 km for Juliusruh, and below 85 km for Collm.
+It uses a 1-day sliding window, which mainly removes the impact of short-term variations, such as atmospheric tides and gravity waves.
+All three NH stations show almost similar wind patterns, with typical mesospheric eastward-directed winds during the winter, with mean values of up to $10 \,\mathrm{m \, s^{-1}}$, and a wind reversal during spring.
+The spring wind reversal occurs earlier at midlatitudes than at polar latitudes.
+During the summer considerable vertical wind shear is present with westward-directed winds below 90 km for Andenes, below 88 km for Juliusruh, and below 85 km for Collm.
 Above these heights a strong eastward jet occurs.
-The westward and the eastward jets reach wind values of up to 40 m/s at all three locations.
-These annual wind climatologies are consistent with previous studies e.g., Manson - 15 et al. (2004), Hoffmann et al. (2010), and Jacobi (2012).
+The westward and the eastward jets reach wind values of up to $40 \,\mathrm{m \, s^{-1}}$ at all three locations.
+These annual wind climatologies are consistent with previous studies, e.g., Manson et al. (2004), Hoffmann et al. (2010), and Jacobi (2012).
 Compared to Andenes a nearly opposite wind pattern can be seen for Davis.
-A dominant eastward directed wind occurs between March and September for the complete observation range.
-Between September and March occurs a vertical wind shear, which reaches around October heights above 100 km.
-Compared to the NH stations the summer vertical wind shear remains more below 90 km. - Besides the radar data we additionally use MLS data within this study to extend the vertical coverage down to 60 km.
-In Figure 3 the zonal wind is shown for the high latitude location of Andenes, for middle latitudes at Collm and for the southern latitude location Davis.
-The altitude ranges between ~60 and ~90 km geopotential height.
+A dominant eastward-directed wind occurs between March and September for the complete observation range.
+Between September and March a vertical wind shear occurs, which reaches heights above 100 km around October.
+Compared to the NH stations the summer vertical wind shear remains mainly below 90 km.

+Besides the radar data, we additionally use MLS data within this study to extend the vertical coverage down to 60 km.
+In Fig. 3 the zonal wind is shown for the high-latitude location of Andenes, for middle latitudes at Collm, and for the southern latitude location Davis.
+The altitude ranges between ~ 60 and ~ 90 km geopotential height.
 A comparison of the MLS composite winds with MR composite winds results in a qualitatively good agreement for the seasonal amplitudes and phases.
-Both NH locations show eastward directed winds between September and April for nearly all altitudes, with values of up to 40 m/s for the high latitude area and up to 60 m/s for the midlatitudes.
-During summer westward directed wind dominates below 95 km - 25 and reaches values of up to 30 m/s for the high latitudes.
-For the middle latitude, below 90 km, the wind reaches values of up to 50 m/s.
-A similar pattern of an eastward directed wind occurs in both cases during summer above 90 km geometric height.
-The SH location also shows similar wind pattern as the observed MR data.
+Both NH locations show eastwarddirected winds between September and April for nearly all altitudes, with values of up to 40 m s-1 for the high-latitude area and up to 60 m s-1 for the midlatitudes.
+During summer westward-directed wind dominates below 95 km and reaches values of up to 30 m s-1 for the high latitudes.
+For the middle latitude, below 90 km, the wind reaches values of up to 50 m s^{-1} .
+A similar pattern of an eastward-directed wind occurs in both cases during summer above 90 km geometric height.
+The SH location also shows a similar wind pattern to the observed MR data.
 In the following discussion we will focus on the MLS altitude range 60-80 km and use the MR data for the altitudes between 80 and 100 km.

-According to previous studies as e.g., by Emmert et al. (2004) and Stober et al. (2012), a connection exists between the thickness of an atmospheric layer and the density fluctuation within that layer.
+According to previous studies such as Emmert et al. (2004) and Stober et al. (2012), a connection exists between the thickness of an atmospheric layer and the density fluctuation within that layer.
 Stober et al. (2012) explained the occurrence of this connection by showing variations in the neutral density, based on MLS and MR observations, together with changes in the MLT geometric height.
 Furthermore they showed a strong anti-correlation between the simultaneous occurrence of the zonal wind and the density change within the mesosphere.